Josephine Baker: Pre-war Paris and rise to fame

 In 1930, Baker sang professionally for the first time.
-During this period, she released her most successful song, "J'ai deux amours" (1931).
+During this period, she released her most successful song, "J'ai deux amours" (1930, "I have two loves: my country and Paris.").
 The song expresses the sentiment that "I have two loves, my country and Paris."
 In a 2007 book, Tim Bergfelder, Sue Harris, and Sarah Street claimed that "by the 1930's, Baker's assimilation into French popular culture had been completed by her association with the song."
 She starred in four films, which found success only in Europe: the silent film Siren of the Tropics (1927), and the sound films Zouzou (1934), Princesse Tam Tam (1935), and Fausse alerte (1940).
 Bergfelder, Harris, and Street wrote that Siren of the Tropics "rehearses the 'primitive-to-Parisienne' narrative that would become the staple of Baker's cinema career, and exploited in particular her comic stage persona based on loose-limbed athleticism and artful clumsiness."
 Zouzou and Princesse Tam Tam were both star vehicles for Baker.

 A stylized depiction of Baker in a poster by Jean Chassaing, from 1931.

 Under the management of Abatino, Baker's stage and public persona, as well as her singing voice, were transformed.
 In 1934, she took the lead in a revival of Jacques Offenbach's opera La créole, which premiered in December of that year for a six-month run at the Théâtre Marigny on the Champs-Élysées of Paris.
 In preparation for her performances, she went through months of training with a vocal coach.
 In the words of Shirley Bassey, who has cited Baker as her primary influence, "... she went from a petite danseuse sauvage with a decent voice to la grande diva magnifique...
 I swear in all my life I have never seen, and probably never shall see again, such a spectacular singer and performer."

 Despite her popularity in France, Baker never attained the equivalent reputation in America.
 Her star turn in a 1936 revival of "Ziegfeld Follies" on Broadway was not commercially successful, and later in the run she was replaced by Gypsy Rose Lee.
 Time magazine referred to her as a "Negro wench ... whose dancing and singing might be topped anywhere outside of Paris", while other critics said her voice was "too thin" and "dwarf-like" to fill the Winter Garden Theatre.
 She returned to Europe heartbroken.
 This contributed to Baker's becoming a legal citizen of France and giving up her American citizenship.